QuangTrungNguyen/Bitcoin-predictions-and-visualisations-capstone/README.md

 # Bitcoin-predictions-and-visualisations-capstone

-*This repo was forked from our University of Sydney's repo https://github.sydney.edu.au/mili2539/capstone-btc-group-23-2*
+*This repo was forked from my University of Sydney's repo https://github.sydney.edu.au/mili2539/capstone-btc-group-23-2*

 This project analyses the time-series of Bitcoin process and macro-economic factors that influence Bitcoin Price using data from 2011 to 2018.
 The datasets contain Bitcoin trading data (high,low,open,close,volume,marketcap) and 33 other features inlcluding Bitcoin technical data, Sentiment (Google Trends), Currency exchange rates, Commodity Prices.